vincentlee1218/csa2019-20/Java-A-01-01 Variables and Primitives.md

 * If you want to store a value in a variable, you have to first tell Java what kind of value will be stored in that variable.
 * This is called a declaration, which is often at the beginning of a section of code.
-* So to store the value 13 in a variable called luckyNumber, you first have to declare the variable and the type of data that you'll be storing in it:
+* So to store the value 13 in a variable called `luckyNumber`, you first have to declare the variable and the type of data that you'll be storing in it:
 * `int luckyNumber; // declare that luckyNumber will be "storing" an integer`
 # Assigning Values to variables